mattbrepo/OversamplingKNN/README.md

 ![Example](/images/plot1.jpg)

-Understandably, the KNN model trained on such data (with k = 3) classifies the two points (class B, cross symbol) that are on the left side of the following image:
+Understandably, the KNN model trained on such data (with k = 3) wrongly classifies the two points (class B, cross symbol) that are on the left side of the following image:

 ![Example](/images/plot2.jpg)

 Here is the confusion matrix:

-Reference   | Prediction A | Prediction B
+            | Prediction A | Prediction B
 ------------|--------------|--------------
 Reference A |      12      |      0
 Reference B |       2      |      2